nathanmancz/nathan_mancz_portfolio/postcode_lookup/README.md

 TITLE: test_postcode_validation

 DESCRIPTION:
-This unit test tests the postcode_validation function.
+This unit test tests the postcode_validation function using the assertTrue method.

 PACKAGES USED:
 unittest